 - Cooldown: 20 seconds

-Place a boombox that plays Lúcio's active Crossfade track for 30 seconds.
+Place a boombox that plays Lúcio's active Crossfade track.
 Its volume adjusts with Amp It Up.
+Allied Heroes near the boombox gain 5 Armor.

 Crossfade tracks do not stack.